Dave10T/Dave-s-Data-Science-Portfolio-/README.md

+# The Dave's Tello Data Science Portfolio.
-# This is a portfolio that contains the projects that I've been working on.
+## This is a portfolio that contains the projects that I've been working on.

 ## [Project 1.
 Data Analysis & Visualization in Finance](https://github.com/Dave10T/Dave-s-Data-Science-Portfolio-)
    Technical Analysis of Bitcoin and some other cryptocurrencies using Python